dafny-lang/rfcs/0012-unicode-strings.md

 ## Compatibility

 The current definitions of `string` and `char` are biased towards using a UTF-16 encoding at runtime.
-This aligns well with some compilation target languages which also use UTF-16, such as Java, C#, and JavaScript, but less well with those that use the recently more popular UTF-8 encoding, such as Go or Rust.
+This aligns well with some compilation target languages which also use (possibly ill-formed) UTF-16, such as Java, C#, and JavaScript, but less well with those that use the recently more popular UTF-8 encoding, such as Go or Rust.
 Any Dafny code that interfaces with external code will often have to convert between `string` values and native representations of strings, and baking in the assumption of UTF-16 imposes a complexity and performance